adioshun/gitBook_DeepDrive/paper2015-deeppano.md

 제약 사항 `The limitation of our method is similar to many previous view-based approaches, `
 - requiring the **principle axes of 3-D models**, which may fail to recognize the 3-D models with serious non-rigid deformation.

-In the future, some sequence prediction techniques[21], [22] might be used for exploring more contextual information,in order to further improve the performance of shaperecognition, as a panoramic view can be considered as a mapof feature sequence.
+In the future, some sequence prediction techniques[21], [22] might be used for exploring more contextual information,

+in order to further improve the performance of shape recognition, as a panoramic view can be considered as a map of feature sequence.

-In addition, to establish the robust alignments/correspondence[23], [24] between different panoramicviews is another direction that is worthy of being studied.
+In addition, to establish the robust alignments/correspondence[23], [24] between different panoramic views is another direction that is worthy of being studied.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMDk2NjMwMDFdfQ==
+eyJoaXN0b3J5IjpbNjQ4MzcwMzY1XX0=
 -->